watertap-org/watertap/docs/technical_reference/unit_models/coag_floc_model.rst

    "Number of rotating paddle wheels", ":math:`n_w`", "num_paddle_wheels", "None", "None" "Number of paddles per wheel", ":math:`n_p`", "num_paddles_per_wheel", "None", "None"

-**User's must provide values for and 'fix' these variables to solve the model**
+**Users must provide values for and 'fix' these variables to solve the model**

 **NOTE: Default values are provided for the slope and intercept relationships between Turbidity and TSS.
 These come from Rugner et al. (2013)**

 Chemical Dosing Parameters
 --------------------------
-In addition to providing and fixing values for chemical additives, the user's will need to provide parameter information for each additive including molecular weight (:math:`MW_{a,i}`), moles of salt that would be added per mole of additive (:math:`N_i`), and a representative molecular weight of the salt species that would be formed from addition of the additive (:math:`MW_{s,i}`).
+In addition to providing and fixing values for chemical additives, the users will need to provide parameter information for each additive including molecular weight (:math:`MW_{a,i}`), moles of salt that would be added per mole of additive (:math:`N_i`), and a representative molecular weight of the salt species that would be formed from addition of the additive (:math:`MW_{s,i}`).
 If a user